RoyDibs/Diffusion_project/README.md

 # DiffusionEnv: High-Performance Finite Element Environment for Reinforcement Learning

 A sophisticated Python environment that combines the numerical power of [deal.II](https://www.dealii.org/) finite element computations with the flexibility of Python-based reinforcement learning frameworks.
-This package provides a high-performance solver for transient diffusion equations, wrapped in a clean Python interface optimized for RL research.
+This package provides a high-performance solver for transient diffusion equations with **multiple geometry support**, wrapped in a clean Python interface optimized for RL research.

 ## Table of Contents